RetellAI/retell-custom-llm-node-demo/README.md

 ## Steps to run locally to test

-1. Add Retell and `Azure OpenAI` key to ".env.development".
-Optionally add your twilio credentials if you want to use phone call abilities here.
-You can also add an OpenRouter API Key if you want to choose between tons of Open Source AI Models to use.
+1. Add Retell and your LLM API key (Azure OpenAI / OpenAI / OpenRouter) to ".env.development".
+Optionally add your Twilio credentials if you want to use phone call abilities here.

+   - Azure OpenAI is pretty fast and stable: [guide for setup](https://docs.retellai.com/guide/azure-open-ai)
+   - OpenAI is the most widely used one, although the latency can vary.
+   - OpenRouter allows you to choose between tons of Open Source AI Models.

-2. Install dependencies
+3. Install dependencies

 ```bash
 npm install
 ```

-3. In another bash, use ngrok to expose this port to public network
+3. In another bash, use ngrok to expose this port to the public network

 ```bash
 ngrok http 8080